Axway/api-builder-docs/content/en/docs/security_guide/_index.md

 {{% alert title="Optional" color="primary" %}}Using ./`config/.env` for development is entirely optional, but it will make development much easier.{{% /alert %}}{{% alert title="Caution" color="danger" %}}./`config/.env` usually contains sensitive information like usernames and passwords.

-By default, this file is never added to npm, git, or docker.
+By default, this file is never added to npm, git, or Docker.

 Make sure this stays the same, and file is not committed into public repositories, or part of your production deployment.
 It should stay local.{{% /alert %}}